Melissa Aronczyk’s research and teaching address critical issues in promotional culture, global media and politics, and environmental communication.

 Ph.D., Media, Culture and Communication

-Melissa Aronczyk's current research and teaching address issues related to media and political communication; relationships between culture and economy; promotional culture; and futures of nationalism in global contexts.
+Melissa Aronczyk's current research and teaching address issues related to media and political communication; media theory; critical methodologies; promotional cultures; and writing as craft and as profession.

 Centers, Labs, Working Groups, and Clusters